SaberSz/College-System-2-Attendance-Management-Systems/README.md

 # College-System-2-Attendance-Management-Systems
-This is a attendance management software developed using JavaFX for the frontend and MySql for the backend.
+This is an attendance management software developed using JavaFX for the frontend and MySql for the backend.
 This is part 2 of the main project College System.

 ### Libraries used :